 Thermal bridging occurs when a more conductive (or poorly insulating) material allows an easy pathway for heat flow across a thermal barrier.
 A classic example of this is the use of steel studs to bridge an insulated wall.
 The steel creates a pathway for heat to travel out of the home at a much higher rate than the rest of the wall.
 It’s often hidden—the most common is wall studs—but, you must keep it in mind when thinking about heat loss (and the heating bills) at your home.

 Areas in the wall assembly can transfer heat quicker than the insulation around it, like studs, plates, headers, and wall posts.
 In a wood stud wall with R-20 batts, thermal bridging can bring the effective R-value down as low as R-15.
 If you put an R-20 batt into a steel stud wall, you may only get an effective R-value of approximately R-4.
-The key word here is “effective”.
-Because building codes are beginning to require effective R-values rather than the number on the package, thermal bridging is become more important.
+The keyword here is “effective”.
+Because building codes are beginning to require effective R-values rather than the number on the package, thermal bridging becomes more important.

 But this isn’t about just meeting code; it’s also about energy bills.
 Energy prices tend to go up, so an investment in using less energy is an investment that pays bigger dividends every year.